Sylake/AkeneoProducerBundle/README.md

-# This Akeneo producer bundle is deprecated & supports Akeneo 1.7 only.
+# This Akeneo producer bundle is deprecated & supports Akeneo 1.7 only

 AkeneoProducerBundle
 ====================